 None of us are perfect.
 All of us are going to mess up from time to time.
 That’s okay.

-But if you are in the habit of letting your anger and frustration show to your child, it should be no surprise an emotionally dysregulated child is not able to “just shape up” when you aren’t even able to shape up your attitude.
+But if you are in the habit of showing your anger and frustration to your child, it should be no surprise an emotionally dysregulated child is not able to “just shape up” when you aren’t even able to shape up your attitude.

 The first thing you should do is work on staying calm, even when it’s extremely difficult to do so.